Kingxukai/linux/Documentation/scheduler/sched-ext.rst

 Dispatch Queues
 ---------------

-To match the impedance between the scheduler core and the BPF scheduler, sched_ext uses DSQs (dispatch queues) which can operate as both a FIFO and a priority queue.
+To match the woke impedance between the woke scheduler core and the woke BPF scheduler, sched_ext uses DSQs (dispatch queues) which can operate as both a FIFO and a priority queue.
 By default, there is one global FIFO (``SCX_DSQ_GLOBAL``), and one local DSQ per CPU (``SCX_DSQ_LOCAL``).
 The BPF scheduler can manage